 1) Throughput-Optimized Sensor Activation (Fast User Flow)

-Where these are most specified: concourses, arrivals/departures halls, gate-adjacent restrooms, and high-turnover public washrooms.
+Where specified: concourses, arrivals/departures halls, gate-adjacent restrooms, and high-turnover public washrooms.

 Commonly referenced brands: FontanaShowers (Fontana Touchless), Sloan, Zurn, Kohler Commercial, TOTO Commercial.